Oklo: The Story of Nuclear's Startup Revolution

 The MIT Genesis

-Before co-founding Oklo Inc., Jacob DeWitte amassed nearly 15 years of experience in the nuclear technology sector.
-He has worked at prominent organizations such as GE, Sandia National Labs, Urenco US, and the naval reactor research laboratories.
-His expertise spans various reactor designs, including sodium fast reactors, molten salt reactors, and next-generation PWRs.
-At GE, he led core design on the PRISM sodium fast reactor, and at Sandia, he contributed to the development of irradiation facilities.
+He also wasn’t coming at this as a purely academic exercise.
+Before Oklo, DeWitte had built experience across the nuclear ecosystem, with roles at GE, Sandia National Laboratories, Urenco USA, and naval reactor research laboratories.
+He’d worked across multiple reactor types—sodium fast reactors, molten salt reactors, and next-generation pressurized water reactors.
+At GE, he led core design work on the PRISM sodium fast reactor.
+At Sandia, he contributed to irradiation facility development.

-Caroline Cochran brought complementary strengths.
-Caroline received her S.M. in Nuclear Engineering from MIT, a B.A. in Economics and a B.S. in Mechanical Engineering from the University of Oklahoma.
-She was one of the youngest recipients of the University of Oklahoma Regent's Alumni Award.
+They’d met at MIT in the nuclear engineering world, but Cochran brought a different set of lenses to the problem.
+She had an S.M. in Nuclear Engineering from MIT, plus a B.A. in Economics and a B.S. in Mechanical Engineering from the University of Oklahoma.
+She was also one of the youngest recipients of the University of Oklahoma Regent’s Alumni Award.
+In other words: fluent in the technical details, but equally comfortable thinking in terms of markets, incentives, and how a product actually gets adopted.

 The Tesla Playbook

-From the beginning, DeWitte approached nuclear differently than his predecessors.
-"The idea was if we take this technology, we start small and use an iterative approach to tech development and a product focused approach, kind of like what Tesla did with the Roadster [electric car model] before moving to others," DeWitte says.
-"That seemed to yield an interesting way of getting some initial validation points and could be done at a higher cost efficiency, so less cash needed, and that could incrementally fit with the venture capital financing model."
+DeWitte drew inspiration from an unlikely place: Tesla.
+“The idea was if we take this technology, we start small and use an iterative approach to tech development and a product focused approach, kind of like what Tesla did with the Roadster [electric car model] before moving to others,” he said.
+“That seemed to yield an interesting way of getting some initial validation points and could be done at a higher cost efficiency, so less cash needed, and that could incrementally fit with the venture capital financing model.”

 Y Combinator (Summer 2014)